solana-labs/solana-program-library/feature-gate/README.md

 This program serves to manage new features on Solana.

-It serves two main purposes: activating new features and revoking features that are pending activation.
+It serves one purpose: revoking features that are pending activation.

 More information & documentation will follow as this program matures, but you can follow the discussions